Sonu-001/task_management_app/README.md

 # task_management_app

-A basic to-do app built with Flutter.
-This app has add/delete/update functinality with search for any existing to-do item in the app.
+A basic task management app built with Flutter.
+This app has add/delete/update functinality with search for any existing task/item in the app.